-d) Intangible Fixed Assets
+a) Intangible Fixed Assets

 The intangible fixed assets include software applications, which are accounted for by the amount paid for the property or right of use thereof, provided that their use is intended for several years.
-They are presented in the consolidated balance sheet at their cost value less depreciations.
+They are presented in the Balance Sheet at their cost value less depreciations.

-Recurring expenses arising from the amendment or updating of software applications or computer systems, staff training, system review and maintenance are registered in the consolidated profit and loss account, as more expenses in the financial year in which they occur.
+Recurring expenses arising from the amendment or updating of software applications or computer systems, staff training, system review and maintenance are registered in the profit and loss account, as more expenses in the financial year in which they occur.
 Software applications are amortised on a straight-line basis over their service life, estimated at 4 years.

-e) Tangible Fixed Assets and Real Estate Investments
+b) Tangible Fixed Assets and Real Estate Investments